landaudiogo/II/MES/mes_client/README.md

 through which a piece has to go through, to reach the final state.

 **Algorithm**
-For one side
+1. Read the variables from the PLC, which allow us to determine the vacancies in each cell of the shop floor. (pieces in the cell, machine timer's to determine if it is below the threshold)
-1. Determine the machine's that have vacancies > 0
+1. Compute the machine's that have vacancies > 0
+2. Considering only the right side of the factory floor, do the next steps, until mentioned otherwise.
-2. Elaborate a query which searches for the next piece to go to the shop floor:
+3. Elaborate a query which searches for the next piece to go to the shop floor:
 ```sql